kuvivek/drivingTheoryInGermany/README.md

 instructions (usually every two years).

 518. What must you know about catalytic converters?
-❌Unburned fuel in the catalytic converter cannot cause any damage when the engine starts
+❌ Unburned fuel in the catalytic converter cannot cause any damage when the engine starts
 ✅ A catalytic converter can be damaged or destroyed when the car is towed to start
 ✅ A catalytic converter can be damaged when the engine starts after many unsuccessful attempts
 **Comment**:  The catalytic converter converts the pollutants in the exhaust gas into harmless chemical compounds.
 It can be damaged or even destroyed
 if handled incorrectly.
 This risk exists if the engine only starts after many unsuccessful attempts and unburned fuel enters the catalytic converter
 or if the vehicle is towed over a long distance.

-519.What must be remembered with regard to vehicles with canvass covers?
+519. What must be remembered with regard to vehicles with canvass covers?
 ✅ The canvass covers must not obstruct the driver's rear view through the outside mirrors
 ✅ Unloaded trailers with high canvass cover superstructure are particularly sensitive to side wind
-❌When vehicles have canvass covers, a load must not be specially secured
+❌ When vehicles have canvass covers, a load must not be specially secured
 **Comment**:  As the driver, you are responsible for the safety of the vehicle.
 This also includes visibility to the rear.
 If it is not possible to see
 through the rear window, e.g. because of a trailer with a tarpaulin, visibility to the rear must be guaranteed via the exterior mirrors.
 The tarpaulins must therefore not obstruct the view via the exterior mirrors.
 Unladen trailers with high tarpaulin bodies are also particularly